Spatially Derived Clusters

 Figure 4: PCA plot of PC1 vs PC2 (calculated on BANKSY) with bins colored by sample and B cell marker gene IGKC.

-There appears to be 2 unique populations of B cells in our PCA space, where the orig.ident is driving the differences in those bins.
+There appears to be 2 distinct populations of B cells in our PCA space, where the orig.ident is driving the differences in those bins.
 This is a clear indication that integration will be necessary to resolve the batch effect in the data.

 Integration